qiannuanya/FccheaderparseR/README.md

 ## Summary
 Highlights of our method are as follows:

-* very minimum preprocessing with focus on end-to-end learning with
+* very minimum preprocessing with focus on end-to-end learning with multi-field inputs, e.g